puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 > **Important:** All installer commands should be run as `root`.

 > **Note:** PE3 has moved from the MySQL implementation used in PE 2.x to PostgreSQL for all database support.
 PE3 also now includes PuppetDB, which requires PostgreSQL.
 When upgrading from 2.x to 3.x, the installer will automatically pipe your existing data from MySQL to PostgreSQL.

-### Prepare a Node for PostgreSQL
+>

-You will need to have a node available and ready to receive an installation of PuppetDB and PostgreSQL.
+> You will need to have a node available and ready to receive an installation of PuppetDB and PostgreSQL.
 This can be the same node as the one running the master and console (if you have a monolithic, all-on-one implementation), or it can be a separate node (if you are running a split role implementation).
 In a split role implementation, **the database node must be up and running and reachable at a known hostname before starting the upgrade process on the console node.**
+>

-The upgrader can install a pre-configured version of PostgreSQL (must be version 9.1 or higher) along with PuppetDB on the node you select.
+> The upgrader can install a pre-configured version of PostgreSQL (must be version 9.1 or higher) along with PuppetDB on the node you select.
 If you prefer to use a node with an existing instance of PostgreSQL, that instance needs to be manually configured with the [correct users and access](./install_basic.html#database-support-questions).
 This also needs to be done BEFORE starting the upgrade.

 ### Upgrade Master